clipos/products_clipos/doc/kernel.rst

    Even if we correctly enable the IOMMU in the kernel configuration, the kernel can still decide for various reasons to not initialize it at boot.
    Therefore, we force it with this parameter.
+Note that with some Intel chipsets, you may need to add ``intel_iommu=igfx_off`` to allow your GPU to access the physical memory directly without going through the DMA Remapping.

 .. describe:: slub_debug=F